pauljoe2k/Adding-and-validating-users-in-DB-via-bruno---Practice-assignment-2/README.md

 - make sure that both of them are not empty.
 - using mail check if the user is already existed or not else res with error.
 - If user exists comporate the stored password with entered password using bcrypt package.
-- send the responce according to the result of compare.
+- send the response according to the result of compare.

 # **How to Fork and Set Up Your Repository**